BLCM/BLCMods/Borderlands 2 mods/Nifsara/UVHM Rebalance/Readme.md

 ***

+Both also come in an optional UVHM+ compatible download.
+For example, if you want Hard and UVHM+, you only need to download (Hard with UVHM+).
 <dl><dt>UVHM Rebalance (Regular)</dt>
 <dd>50% weaker enemies (health and shields) - Scales from level 32 to 50.</dd>
 <dt>UVHM Rebalance (Hard)</dt>